platformsh/platformsh-docs/docs/src/projects/region-migration.md

 ### 1. Create a new project

-Create a new Platform.sh Project in the desired region.
+[Create a new project from scratch]({{% create-project-link scratch=true %}}) in the desired region.
 You can initially create it as a Development project and change the plan size immediately before switching over or go ahead and use the desired size from the beginning.
-When the system asks if you want to use an existing template or provide your own code, select provide your own code.
-However, you do not need to push any code to it yet.
+You don't need to push any code to the project yet.
 Note the new project's ID from the URL.

 ### 2. Download and invoke the script